rust11/decusc/README.md

 fopen	fopen now supports "b", e.g. fopen ("myfile", "rb") seek	Seek now allowed to files open for write.

-scanf	"%x" hex mode error fixed. main	Applications do not prompt for arguments if main has no parameters.
+scanf	"%x" hex mode error fixed (was treated as octal). main	Applications do not prompt for arguments if main() has no parameters.
+	Previously required a workaround--now automatic.
 Y2K	Y2K support for listings etc.
 LINK	The LINK command no longer needs to include SUPPORT.OBJ.
 ```